- 9 min read

 Separate the instruction plane from the content plane.
 User intent, system policy, and untrusted external content should not sit in one undifferentiated soup and then compete for the model’s attention like they’re morally equivalent.

 Put deterministic controls at the sinks.
-The dangerous moment is not only when the agent reads hostile content.
-It is when it sends data out, mutates state, merges code, closes a ticket, or follows a link silently in the background.
+The dangerous moment isn’t only when the agent reads hostile content.
+It’s when it sends data out, mutates state, merges code, closes a ticket, or follows a link silently in the background.

 Scope access like you’re onboarding a new contractor, not enabling autocomplete.
 Read-only by default.
 Narrow repo or project access.
 Short-lived credentials.
 Explicit elevation for writes.

 Make the behaviour inspectable.
-Session logs, action traces, and audit trails are not enterprise garnish anymore.
-They are part of the product.
-If you cannot answer “why did the agent do that?” quickly, you do not really control the system.
+Session logs, action traces, and audit trails are part of the product now.
+If you can’t answer “why did the agent do that?” quickly, you don’t really control the system.

 Keep human checkpoints where consequence outruns convenience.
-If an action can leak sensitive data, spend money, publish something, or affect production, friction is not failure.
-Friction is the control surface.
+If an action can leak sensitive data, spend money, publish something, or affect production, the friction is the control surface.

 OWASP published a Top 10 specifically for agentic applications late last year.
 The list reads like a summary of everything above: goal hijacking, tool misuse, privilege abuse, memory poisoning, cascading failures.
 Their core principle is “least agency.”
 Give the agent enough capability to do the job.
 Not a byte more.